 Pros and Cons of Assumable Mortgages

-One downside to assumable mortgages is that they often won’t cover the full home purchase.
-Because the owner has likely reduced their loan balance significantly over time, the loan is not enough to cover the property’s sale price.
-This means you’ll need to use cash or secure a second loan to cover the difference.
-(This is basically your “down payment,” so to speak.)
+A downside to assumable mortgages is that they often won’t cover the entire home purchase.
+The owner has likely reduced their loan balance at least somewhat over time, so it won't be enough to cover the property’s sale price.
+You might need cash or a second loan to cover the difference.
+This is basically your “down payment."

-You should also take fees into account.
-As with any mortgage process, you will incur various fees for the processing and transfer of the loan.
-These can include:
+As with any mortgage process, you'll incur various costs for the processing and transfer of the loan, including:

 - A VA funding fee